bilan604/initiative/README.md

         })
     }
 ```
-response: A message containing a list of search result urls
+returns: A list of search result url strings

-Returns the first n urls for a given search query.
+Getting the first `n` urls for a given search query.
 ```
     pars = {
         'id': '',